 The United Way of Kankakee & Iroquois Counties is dedicated to providing as much information to our donors and the community as possible.
-One way we have demonstrated this commitment is by becoming Guidestar Exchange Seal certified.
-Guidestar is the premier source of not-for-profit information.
+You can review our Annual Reports and other documents here.
+One way we have demonstrated this commitment is by becoming Guidestar Exchange Seal certified; Guidestar is the premier source of not-for-profit information.

 We have a responsibility to our donors, partners, and the community itself to ensure that the dollars entrusted to us are invested in ways that will produce results for the community, and that we operate efficiently.
 This includes providing information on how your donation is spent.